wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/schema-extension-configuration.md

 `schemaExtension` is a string representation of the GraphQL schema defining the new custom types that will be added to the original GraphQL schema.

-Next, add the `customJSONscalars` property.
-Inside this property, provide the type names for the custom types you just added to the `schemeExtension` property.

-`customJSONscalars` is a string array that declares the type names of the new custom types that were defined in the `schemaExtension`.

-Lastly, add the `replaceCustomScalarTypeFields` property.
+Next, add the `replaceCustomScalarTypeFields` property.
 Inside this property, you will need to add a separate definition object for each and every replacement.

 `replaceCustomScalarTypeFields` is an object array that defines where and what replacements should happen.